SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/clock.rst

      - Same as ``waitRisingEdgeWhere``, but for the falling edge
    * - ``waitActiveEdgeWhere(condition)``
      - Same as ``waitRisingEdgeWhere``, but for the edge level specified by the ``ClockDomainConfig``
+   * - ``waitSamplingWhere(condition) : Boolean``
+     - Wait until a clockdomain sampled and the given condition is true
+   * - ``waitSamplingWhere(timeout)(condition) : Boolean``
+     - Same as waitSamplingWhere defined above, but will never block more than timeout cycles.
+Return true if the exit condition came from the timeout

 .. warning::
    All the functionalities of the wait API can only be called from inside of a thread, and not from a callback.